Insects do not have an internal skeleton. Their exoskeleton, which is rigid and holds their body together, is made of chitin.

 Because it is rigid and hard, insects must shed their exoskeletons as they grow since it does not grow with them.
 Right after an insect molts, it is soft and vulnerable until the chitin hardens and becomes their armor once again.

-Is Chitin Healthy for Humans?
+Chitin is Healthy

-Chitin is a valuable fiber and a prebiotic.
+Chitin is a valuable prebiotic fiber.

 How Can I Add Chitin to My Diet?

 Adding chitin to your diet is easy, just add edible crickets to your salads, roasted mealworms to your omelettes and use insects powder like cricket powder for baking (make cricket flour), adding to shakes and generally sprinkling it on anything you want.

 FUN FACT: Chitin is the second most abundant natural carbohydrate on earth after cellulose.

 Snip from NIH –